Dreaming381/Latios-Framework-Documentation/What Parts of ECS Does the Latios Framework Change.md

 *Q: How much of the framework works in Unity Transforms mode?*

 Nearly all of it.
 What doesn’t work tends to be very specialized features.
-But you will also miss out on some of the optimizations QVVS Transforms offers.
+But you will also miss out on some of the optimizations and ergonomics QVVS Transforms offers.
+Even still, many people find the Latios Framework with Unity Transforms worthwhile.